From BR Bullpen

 In '96, Francesco's batting line was .423/.521/.856 with 22 doubles, 18 home runs, 67 runs and 76 RBI in 53 games for Torino.
 He again led the loop in RBI and was presumably among the leaders in average (.034 behind Leonel Moa) and homers (3 behind George Canale).
 He played for Italy in the 1996 Olympics, hitting .357/.379/.750 with 5 doubles and 2 homers in 7 games.
 Playing mostly DH, he led Italy in homers, slugging and RBI (9).
 He drove in 3 and homered in Italy's win over Australia.

 Casolari hit .428/.532/.784 with 16 home runs, 68 runs and 82 RBI in 52 games for Caserta in 1997.
 He was 6 RBI behind leader Luis Martinez and was .024 behind average leader Luis Galindo.
+In 2015, he was retroactively named MVP for both 1996 and 1997; no MVP had been given out in Italy from 1983-1999.
 In the 1997 European Championship, he helped Italy take the Gold Medal by batting .476 with 7 runs and 9 RBI.
 He tied Belgium's Tonny Verhaert for 6th in the event in RBI.
 He was only 2 for 17 as Italy's primary DH in the 1997 Intercontinental Cup but did draw five walks.

 Francesco's batting line in '98 was .358/.480/.622 with Caserta with 38 runs in 36 games.
 He hit .276/.417/.448 with 6 RBI in 9 games as Italy's main left fielder in the 1998 Baseball World Cup.
 In 1999, Casolari hit .305/.402/.450 with just 3 homers in 43 games.
 In the 1999 European Championship, he was 3 for 10 with 2 doubles and 3 RBI for the Bronze Medalists, splitting right field with Daniel Newman.